robertorcosta/azure-docs.pt-br/articles/purview/register-scan-azure-data-explorer.md

 #### <a name="granting-the-service-principal-access-to-your-azure-data-explorer-instance"></a>Concedendo acesso à entidade de serviço à instância do Gerenciador de dados do Azure

-1. Navegue até o Portal do Azure.
+1. Navegue até o portal do Azure.
 Em seguida, navegue até a instância do Gerenciador de dados do Azure.

 1. Adicione a entidade de serviço à função **AllDatabasesViewer** na guia **permissões** , conforme mostrado na captura de tela a seguir.